The Best Dog Leashes in 2022

 Many of the points which we discussed above can also apply to teaching your puppy to walk on a leash.
 Make sure that you choose a collar and leash which is suitable for your little furry friend.
 Again, start off by putting the collar on them.
 Distract them with their favorite toy and offer them treats and rewards until they get used to the feeling of it around their neck.
 When you first decide to attach the leash, drop it to the ground straight away and ensure that they don’t get tangled up.

 When you are trying to get them to walk, you can carry some treats along with you to encourage them to keep moving in the right direction.
 Stay supportive and patient.
 There may be times when you need to bend down to offer your dog some extra love and care if they are feeling anxious.
 If your puppy pulls the leash, stop walking and stand still.
 Do this consistently to stop this bad behavior.
 If your little dog sits or lays down, take a few steps away, call them, and offer a treat to get them moving if necessary.
 Consistency is important when you are leash training your little dog.
+For more options, check out our detailed reviews of puppy harnesses and dog LED collars.

 Over time, they will start to associate the leash with the excitement of going outside.
 Many dogs get overly excited, so rather than allowing them to get out of control, wait patiently until they are calm before putting the leash on them.